 Yes.
-If your trailer has 8 on 6.5” lug pattern and is lug-centric (conical seat lug nuts) with ½” or 9/16” lug nuts then the Boar Evron 67 single wheel or the Muret 67 Aluminum wheel will be a direct bolt on replacement.
-With single wheel, 5/8" studs, the Evron 673T or the Muret 67 & 75 will be the best hub centric (centers on the center bore) replacement option for you.
-If your trailer has 16" dual wheels with an 8 on 6.5" lug pattern, hub centric, and you're currently running 235/85R16s then the Hooper Dual wheel will be a perfect direct bolt on replacement.
+If your trailer has the 8 on 6.5” or the 6 on 5.5" lug pattern and is lug-centric (conical seat lug nuts) with ½” or 9/16” lug studs, then the Boar Rancher single wheel or the Cruiser 67 Aluminum wheel will be a direct bolt-on replacement.
+With 5/8" lug studs, the Rancher 673T or the Cruiser 67 & Muret 75 will be the best hub centric (centers on the center bore) replacement option for you.
+If your trailer has 16" dual wheels with an 8 on 6.5" lug pattern, hub centric, and you're currently running 235/85R16s, then the Hooper Dual wheel will be a perfect direct bolt-on replacement.
 You can always call us with your trailer specifications (axle size, GVWR, current tires size & stud size) and we can help you determine the correct application.

 3,640 lbs. is the maximum load at 95 psi for a Load Range F.

 3,970 lbs. is the maximum load at 110 psi for a Load Range G.

 6,005 lbs. is the maximum load at 125 psi for a Load Range J.